MarcL/marclittlemore.com/src/posts/2021-01-19-build-a-serverless-telegram-chatbot.md

 ngrok http 3000
 ```

-`ngrok` will now be up and running and will give us two URLS: one for HTTP and another for HTTPS.
+`ngrok` will now be up and running and will give us two URLs: one for HTTP and another for HTTPS.
 You need the HTTPS URL to set as the webhook URL for Telegram to communicate with.
 Note that `ngrok` will generate a unique URL each time you run it.
-If it changes then you'll also have to update the Telegram webhook URL.
+If you restart it then you'll also have to update the Telegram webhook URL.

 ## Setting up the Telegram webhook

-Using the `ngrok` HTTPS URL you were given, we can make a POST HTTP request to the Telegram API using `curl` to send messages to our local serverless function.
+Using the `ngrok` HTTPS URL you were given, we can make a POST HTTP request to the Telegram API using `curl` to tell it to send messages to our local serverless function.
 Use the following command to do this.
 Make sure your replace `<YOUR-BOT-TOKEN>` (including the <> brackets) and the `https://your-ngrok-subdomain.ngrok.io` URL to the ones you've been given:

 ```bash
 curl -X POST https://api.telegram.org/bot<YOUR-BOT-TOKEN>/setWebhook -H "Content-type: application/json" -d '{"url": "https://your-ngrok-subdomain.ngrok.io/api/webhook"}'